Roadside Shrines and Grottoes

 Many are close to Holy Wells, places now associated with Christian saints but whose origins almost certainly date back to pagan times, and other are situated in places that have significance locally that long predates the shrines themselves.

-Although a few date from the early part of the 20th century, most of these shrines date from 1954, which was dedicated by the Vatican as a Marian Year, a year of celebration of and devotion to Mary.
+Although a few date from the early part of the 20th century, most of the shrines you’ll encounter today date from 1954, which was dedicated by the Vatican as a Marian Year, a year of celebration of and devotion to Mary.

 Probably no other country embraced this year with greater fervour than Ireland.

-The tradition of devotion to Mary persisted after 1954, albeit among ever declining numbers, though it is one now confined mainly to an older generation.
+The tradition of devotion to Mary persisted after 1954, albeit among ever declining number and it is one now confined mainly to an older generation.

-When I was at boarding school in the 1970s we rose early each morning in May (the month of Mary), went outside to a Marian Shrine in the school grounds and there, although barely awake, sang hymns in praise of Mary.
+When I was at boarding school in the late 1970s we rose early each morning in May (the month of Mary), were trooped across a hockey pitch to a Marian Shrine close to the shoreline in the school grounds and there, although barely awake, sang hymns in praise of Mary, often to the great amusement of the occupants of passing boats.

-It didn’t exactly fill us with glee at the time, but I seriously doubt you would get any group of teenage girls to do that to-day!
+Although this tradition didn’t exactly fill us with glee at the time I seriously doubt you would persuade any group of teenage girls to do it at all to-day!

-It is a sign of the times that there was another Marian Year in the late 1980s which passed pretty much unnoticed by the bulk of the Irish population.
+It is a sign of changed times that when there was another Marian Year in the late 1980s it passed pretty much unnoticed by the bulk of the Irish population.

 Still, in almost every parish, there is a dedicated band of people who maintain the shrines and grottoes which have become part of our landscape and our heritage.